Florin Răducioiu

-Florin Valeriu Răducioiu (born 17 March 1970) is a Romanian former professional footballer who played as a striker, currently television pundit for Orange Sport.
+Florin Valeriu Răducioiu (born 17 March 1970) is a Romanian football executive and former coach and player who played as a striker.

-He is known as the first footballer to play and score at least one goal in each of the Big Five leagues.
+He is known as the first footballer to play and score at least one goal in each of the top five European leagues.

 He played for Romania at the 1990 World Cup, the 1994 World Cup and Euro 1996.